 Pain and Sensitivity

 Persistent tooth pain is never normal.
-Sharp, stabbing pain when you bite down may signal a cracked tooth, loose filling, or abscess.
+Sharp, stabbing pain when you bite down may signal a cracked tooth, a loose filling, or an abscess.
 Lingering sensitivity to hot or cold that lasts more than a few seconds often indicates decay or exposed tooth roots.
 Throbbing pain that wakes you at night usually means infection has reached the tooth’s nerve.
 Over-the-counter pain relievers can offer temporary comfort, but they don’t address the underlying problem, which will almost always worsen without treatment.

 Gum Health Concerns